govindjsk/c3mm/README.md

-This is the official repository for the paper titled **C3MM: Clique-Closure based Hyperlink Prediction** by *Govind Sharma*, *Prasanna Patil*, and *M. Narasihma Murty* published in *IJCAI-PRICAI 2020*.
+This is the official repository for the paper titled **C3MM: Clique-Closure based Hyperlink Prediction** by *Govind Sharma*, *Prasanna Patil*, and *M. Narasimha Murty* published in *IJCAI-PRICAI 2020*.

 ## Contents
 - Installation